camsteffen/myrustfmt/rustfmt differences.md

  * An enum struct variant may be written horizontally purely based on its width.
    Rustfmt has hard to understand rules that consider surrounding variants and comments.

-Postfix chains (or "dot chains")
- * Horizontal chains are preferred over vertical chains when they are shorter, even when a vertical chain would allow the last item to fit on one line.
- * The chain width is not enforced for items that start within the first 15 chars of the chain

 `match`
  * A match arm may not start with `loop`
  * Does not add a semicolon after `return`, `break` etc. This is only done for statements and not expressions.